davidwl/AppLaunchpad/docs/advanced-scenarios.md

 Other than the added service, which you can also implement as a `RouteGuard` or similar, the micro frontend is unchanged and uses `[routerLink='']` or other functionality to navigate.

-### Keep Luigi Core URL in sync with routing from SvelteKit
+### Keep AppLaunchpad Core URL in sync with routing from SvelteKit

 #### Overview

-This example shows the steps to use Luigi with routing based on SvelteKit.
-It is also meant to show how to keep Luigi Core in sync with a Svelte micro frontend similarly to the [previous example for Angular](#use-a-spa-router-and-keep-luigi-core-url-in-sync).
+This example shows the steps to use AppLaunchpad with routing based on SvelteKit.
+It is also meant to show how to keep AppLaunchpad Core in sync with a Svelte micro frontend similarly to the [previous example for Angular](#use-a-spa-router-and-keep-applaunchpad-core-url-in-sync).

 #### Steps

 1. Create a SvelteKit app by following the steps [here](https://kit.svelte.dev/docs/introduction#getting-started).

-2. Include the Luigi Client script somewhere in your app.
+2. Include the AppLaunchpad Client script somewhere in your app.
 In this example, include the CDN version in your `app.html`:

 ```html
 <!DOCTYPE html>